cruncha-cruncha/zork1-compiler/DEMO.md

 Negative damage hurts you.
 You can think of damage as always a high roll or a low roll, never a medium roll.
 Chance to high roll is 50%.
 Damage affects you or your opponents HEALTH.
 You can do more damage than MAX-DAMAGE; this value is more like max base damage.
 A full moon changes the actual damage calculation to DAMAGE +/- MAX-DAMAGE.

-I don't want the monster to one-encounter-KO, so the first encounter it should be surprised, and run away after one hit.
-After that, it won't run away, and will pursue you unless you're carrying light or you leave the underground.

 Obsidian shard is extremely sharp but not strong (has a lot of damage but loses it quickly).
-Once it breaks, it cannot be repaired.
+It cannot be sharpened.

-The gold-lump can be found if you hit enough rocks.
-It does nothing, but you can't carry it and the boat at the same time.
-Hitting rocks with anything other than the pick-axe will damage them severely.
-The pick-axe is just lying in a room in the underground.

-The obsidian shard is glinting in the underground lake, but only if you're wearing the magic-ring or have drank mushroom tea / soup.
-You simply empty the water, then take it.
-Can empty even if you don't see it glimmering.

-There is a sword in the underground.
+There is a sword in the below-ground.
 If you have the magic-ring, you can pick up and wield the sword no problem.
-If not, picking up the sword will result in it immediately disintegrating (0 DAMAGE), unless you've drank mushroom tea / soup or talked to the crow, in which case it will go to 1 DAMAGE.
+If not magic-ring or cursed-skull, picking up the sword will result in it immediately disintegrating.
 Examining the sword reveals something about this danger.

-Both cursed-skull and magic-ring can be found in the coffin.
 Cursed-skull immediately dulls all your weapons if you pick it up (even if you've talked to the crow).
 If the player breaks it, they die.

-The coffin is in the underground hall.
-The hall can only be accessed by a stone door.
+The treasure area of below-ground has a lake, a cavern, and a crypt.
+The crypt has the sword, and a coffin with the cursed-skull in it.
+The crypt can be accessed by opening a stone door.
 The stone door can be:

 - broken down
 - opened with the master-key
 - will open for you if you've talked to the bat

+There's a secret entrance to the crypt behind the waterfall that flows over the cliff, but it's only accessible if you've crafted the right tool (work on pick-axe with a strap).

 ## Crafting

+The gold-lump can be found if you hit enough rocks.
+It does nothing.
+The pick-axe is just lying in a room below-ground.
+It never goes dull.

-Player can only sleep (or nap) if they have their cloak.
-Fire can be put out by peeing or putting [tea, soup, water] on it.
+Fire can be put out by putting water on it.
 Fire lasts (logs x 8) commands long, or (logs x 4) commands long if outside, or cabin door or window is broken.
+Fire leaves behind some charcoal.
+Starting a fire consumes all charcoal.

-Eating bone, mushrooms, or roots raw will result in a mild sickness (-5 health).
-Other raw food gives you +5 health.
-Eating soup or tea gives you +20 health.
-Drinking soup with bone in it, or any tea, increases your max health (up to a global limit).
+Eating raw food gives you +10 health.
+Eating bone, mushrooms, or roots raw only give you +5, and might instead result in a mild sickness (-5 health).
+Eating soup or tea gives you +40 health.
+Drinking tea also increases your max health (up to some limit).

 Soup: put anything edible + water in the kettle or bucket, cook over the fire
 Tea: put anything edible + water in the kettle or bucket, cook over the fire, pour into cup
-Fire: put [sticks, detritus, bullrushes, sap, book, book-page] and logs in fireplace, then spark flint at fireplace.
+Fire: spark flint at [sticks, detritus, bullrushes, sap, book, book-page], then add logs
-Strap: work detritus with bone, or bullrush with bone.
-Must have 4 or more detritus / bullrush in the area.
+Strap: work detritus with bone
 Rough-board: work log with axe (makes 4), or hit [chair, table, door, bed-frame]
 Boiled-sap: put sap in kettle, cook over fire
 Charcoal: after a fire goes out, but before a new fire has started.
-Book-page: hit book
+Book-page: hit or empty book
 Note: work book-page with charcoal
-Torch: put both [sap, boiled-sap] and [detritus, bullrushes] onto stick, strike flint at stick
+Torch: put both [sap, boiled-sap] and [detritus, bullrushes] onto a stick, strike flint to light
 Master-key: work bone with obsidian shard
 Boat: work boat-frame with at least 2 straps, at least 10 rough-boards, boiled-sap, and nails

-If you strike flint at [sticks, detritus, book, book-page] outside and it hasn't rained in two days, the forest burns down and you die.
-Otherwise, the fire will last one turn.
+If there's a fire outside and it hasn't rained in two days, the forest burns down and you die.

-In order to rappel down the waterfall: work on pick-axe with straps, then keep in inventory.